MikeEngerer/project-euler-helpers/README.md

 ### About

-My ongoing collection of JS helper functions for commonly occuring tasks in the [Project-Euler](https://projecteuler.net/) problem set.
+Collection of JS helper functions for commonly occuring tasks in the [Project-Euler](https://projecteuler.net/) problem set.

 ### Setup